crescent-network/crescent/x/claim/spec/01_concepts.md

 # Concepts

 The `claim` module distributes claimable amount of all airdrop recipients as they complete the tasks in core network activities.
 Full allocation can be claimed within 6 months from launch.
 Unclaimed amounts from the airdrop quantity within the claim period will be allocated to the community fund.
-The airdrop recipients are Cosmos Hub stakers based on a snapshot taken 2022.01.01 00:00 UTC (Block 8902586).
+The airdrop recipients are Cosmos Hub stakers based on a snapshot taken at 2022.01.01 00:00 UTC (Block 8902586).
 The amount of delegation to centralized exchange validators are excluded from eligibility and there is a bonus going towards the airdrop recipients who were supportive of the `liquidity` module, Gravity DEX.

 ## Claimable Amount Calculation